Skip to main content

 Observation

-I noticed the .htaccess was now in place remapping .jpg to PHP execution, which suggested uploading a minimal PHP webshell named shell.jpg would pass the extension filter while still being interpreted as PHP by Apache, giving remote code execution.
+With the .htaccess in place remapping .jpg to PHP, a minimal webshell named shell.jpg passes the extension filter and still gets interpreted as PHP by Apache.
+That is remote code execution.

 Create shell.jpg containing a simple PHP command execution payload.
 Upload it - the .htaccess causes Apache to execute it as PHP despite the .jpg extension.